damianricobelli/imgz/README.md

 ## ✨ Features

-- 🖼️ **Simple URL Structure** - Generate images with a clean, RESTful URL pattern
+- 🖼️ **Simple URL Structure** - Generate images with a clean URL pattern
 - 📏 **Custom Dimensions** - Specify any width and height directly in the URL path
-- 🔤 **Custom Text** - Add your own text to the placeholder image
+- 🔤 **Custom Text & Google Fonts** - Add your own text to the placeholder image
 - 🎨 **Custom Colors** - Set solid background colors or beautiful gradients
 - 📱 **Responsive** - Perfect for responsive design testing
-- 🚀 **Edge Runtime** - Blazing fast image generation using Next.js Edge Runtime

 ## 🚀 Quick Start